Mapsui/Mapsui/Samples/Mapsui.Samples.Maui/Readme.txt

-﻿This currently only works on MacOS.
+﻿This currently only works on Windows Visual Studio 2022 17.1.

 Following things need to be installed.